Cavaliers vs. Pistons odds, prediction, spread, time: 2026 NBA picks for Friday, Feb. 27 from proven model

 How to make Pistons vs. Cavaliers picks

-The model also says one side of the spread is the better value.
+The model also says one side of the spread hits more than 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Pistons vs. Cavaliers, and which side of the spread is the better value?
+So who wins Pistons vs. Cavaliers, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Cavaliers vs. Pistons spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.